DIY Zero Waste Christmas Decorations

 Eco Friendly Christmas Tinsel

-I really wanted to make something that was like tinsel but not so environmentally damaging so I designed my own eco friendly Christmas tinsel using hemp yarn.
 It looks pretty similar to standard tinsel but natural and I love how it drapes across the chimney breast and wraps around the banister.
-Combine it with some hung pine cones and lights it looks really wonderful.
+Combine it with some hung pine cones and lights and it looks really wonderful.

 There is a dark grey marble mantlepiece with an off white chimney breast.
 It has the circular wreath sat in the centre with pine cones and orange slices to the left and right.
 There is an orange slice garland hanging from the each corner.